GRANITE VS QUARTZ

 Granite is the surface of choice for high-end applications.
-It isn't very expensive and it will provide a look that is incomparable for beauty and elegance.
-Prices may vary from $36 and up depending which color you like.
+It isn't very expensive and it will provide a look that is incomparable in beauty and elegance.
+Prices may vary from $36 and up depending on which color you like.

 If you are considering granite countertops you should know that granite comes from the ground.
 There is no Epoxy, plastic or any Chemicals add to it.
 100% Natural.

 Engineered stone is man-made stone.
-Solid Surface is a plastic material (Epoxy).
+A solid Surface is a plastic material (Epoxy).
 Prices may vary from $59 and up...
 Engineered stone is a mixture of 93% quartz and 7% resin binders and pigments.

 The term “engineered stone” is used to describe the combination of natural stone with other materials that are processed together to form the final product.
 The stone material is typically in aggregate or crushed form and is held together by a resin binder.
 The combination is processed under heat and pressure to compact the materials together and remove porosity.
 The end result is a hard, stone-like product that has all of the good characteristics of stone without the drawbacks.